DustCar/UE5ArinaMultiplayerShooterProject/README.md

 **Delegate callback function:** `void OnJoinSessionComplete(FName SessionName, EOnJoinSessionCompleteResult::Type Result)`
 - Clears the delegate from the delegate list using the delegate handle, if Session Interface is valid.
+- Calls `SessionInterface->GetResolvedConnectString(NAME_GameSession, ObtainedAddress)` and stores address info in _ObtainedAddress_.
+- Broadcasts to `MultiplayerJoinSessionCompleteDelegate` and passes in _Result_ and _ObtainedAddress_ if connect string was successful.

 ---